WHAT IS VOLTAGE?

 before we can create potential energy.
 The situation with voltage is

 similar.
-Before we can store any ELECTRICAL potential energy, we need
+Before we can store any electrical potential energy, we

-some charges, but we also need some voltage-field through which to push
+need some charges, but we also need some space-filling voltage-fields

-charges are Potential Energy, neither should we say that voltage is
+that electric charges are Potential Energy, neither should we say that

-Potential Energy.
-However, there is a close connection between them.
+voltage is Potential Energy.
+However, there is a close connection between

-Voltage is "electric potential" in approximately the same way that the
+the two.
+Voltage is "electric potential" in approximately the same way

-height of a hill is connected with "gravitational potential."
-You
+that the height of a hill is connected with "gravitational potential."

-can push an electron up a voltage-hill, and if you let it go it
+You can push an electron up a voltage-hill, and if you let it go it will

 Currents don't have VoltageVoltage is not a characteristic of electric current.
 It's a common mistake to believe that a current "has a voltage" (and this mistake is probably associated with the 'current electricity' misconception, where people believe that 'current' is a kind of substance that flows).
 Voltage and current are two independent things.
-It is easy to create a current which lacks a voltage: just short out an electromagnet coil.
-It is also easy to create a voltage without a current: flashlight batteries maintain their voltage even when they are sitting on the shelf in the store.
-Water analogy: Think of water pressure without a flow.
+It is easy to create a current which lacks a voltage: just short out an electromagnet coil, or superconductor coil if you prefer.
+It is also easy to create a voltage without a current: flashlight batteries and charged capacitors maintain their voltage even when they are sitting on a shelf; no current involved.
+Water analogy: Think of pressurized water without a flow.
 That's like voltage alone.
 Now think of water that's coasting along; a water flow without a pressure.
 That's like electric current alone.